ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

   f x = let { y = "hello" ++ " Fred" } in static (reverse y)

-fHere `y` is bound nested-ly, but is morally top-level because it in turn has no free variables.
+Here `y` is bound nested-ly, but is morally top-level because it in turn has no free variables.
 This flexibility is `described in the user manual <https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/static_pointers.html#using-static-pointers>`_.

 However, it turns out that this apparently-simple extra expressiveness